qy-sun/structural_sparsity_fdr/README.md

 ## **Additional Notes**

 Some experiments were executed on the Duke Compute Cluster (DCC) using parallel jobs to accelerate replication.
 Minor numerical discrepancies may occur when running locally due to randomization and parallel execution order.
-All random seeds are set (set.seed(2025)) for baseline reproducibility.